MuradAladdinzade/LLM_Survey/README.md

 or data-specific fine-tuning.
 For example, OpenAI reports that the much smaller GPT-3.5 Turbo model can outperform GPT-4 when fine-tuned with task specific data.

+#### Alignment
+AI Alignment is the process of steering AI systems towards human goals, preferences, and principles.
+LLMs, pre-trained for word prediction, often exhibit unintended behaviors.
+For example, they might generate contents that are toxic, harmful, misleading and biased.
+Instruction tuning, discussed above, gets LLMs a step closer to being aligned.
+However, in many cases, it is important to include further steps to improve the alignment of the model and avoid unintended behaviors